 - Il Palazzo from Excel Saga is a notable parody as well a deconstruction.
 When his dark side takes over him, he's a frighteningly capable Evil Overlord.

-- Bagramon tops this for conquering all of the digital world, as well as nearly conquering Earth as well.
+- Bagramon tops this for all villains in the Digimon franchise, by conquering all of the digital world, as well as nearly conquering Earth as well.

 - One Piece has Kaido "of the Beasts", who lords over battalions of underlings and territories under his command purely for his combat ability.
 He hasn't made an on-screen debut yet, but from what we know so far, he's not a good guy.

-- Both Big Bads for Bleach operate under this formula as well:
+- Bleach: Both Big Bads operate under this formula as well:

-- Sosuke Aizen is a narcissistic sociopath with a god complex, who manipulates and betrays everyone who trusts him and doesn't hesitate to leave even his closest associates Not Quite Dead on the floor.
+- Aizen is a narcissistic sociopath with a god complex, who manipulates and betrays everyone who trusts him, and doesn't hesitate to leave even his closest associates Not Quite Dead on the floor.
 Fittingly, he rules his army of Arrancar from his enormous white palace of Las Noches.

-- The current Big Bad, Yhwach, is The Emperor of the Wandenreich, a hyper-militant organization of spiritually-aware humans known as Quincies.
-He's a brutal, intolerant autocrat primarily interested in causing as much discord, conflict, and death as possible in order to extend his lifespan, and he's perfectly willing to overlook - or even encourage - his Team Killer subordinates to perform Unfriendly Fire at their whim.
-He rules from his ice palace of Silbern, located in the Wandenreich city in a shadow realm (or Schatten Bereich) directly underneath the Soul Society.
-As a bonus, he's already conquered Hueco Mundo on the side, and often forces Arrancar to join his empire or face death.
+- Yhwach, is The Emperor of the Vandenreich, a hyper-militant Quincy organisation.
+He's a brutal, intolerant autocrat primarily interested in causing as much discord, conflict, and death as possible.
+He's completely willing to encourage Team Killer subordinates to perform Unfriendly Fire at their whim.
+He rules from his ice palace of Silbern, within the realm of Schatten Bereich, a city that exists within the shadows of Seireitei.
+His first act is to conquer Hueco Mundo, so he often recruits and brainwashes Arrancar into joining his army.